When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 When a series of grisly killings occur in a quiet mountain community, suspicion and superstition begin to run rife.
 The spotlight quickly falls on a mysterious Japanese man who lives out in the woods, but the investigation into the murders is far from straightforward, leaving both the protagonists and the audience in an almost permanent state of discomfort and agitation.
 As a horror film, this really has it all, and goes to some extremely uncomfortable places, all while keeping you constantly guessing until the end.
 Masterful.

-Watch The Wailing on Prime Video
+Watch The Wailing on Amazon Prime Video

 The Neon Demon